 11. Get cash back with ShopBack

 Sign up for ShopBack to get up to 50% cashback when dining at faves like Subway, The Daily Cut, Simply Wrapps, Pho Street, Texas Chicken (and hundreds more including entertainment and retail).
 It’s easy peasy – you just start at the ShopBack site to shop online with your usual retailers, and a percentage of your spend goes into your account, which you can redeem down the track.
 We racked up over $100 with just a few months.
 Winning!

 Money-saving shopping hacks in Singapore

 12. Go bargain shopping and hunt for deals!

-Go bargain shopping in Johor Bahru (when the border opens up for tourist travel again) to source everything from high-street and designer fashion, to grocery hyper-marts and local eats, all at a fraction of the cost in Singapore.
+Go bargain shopping in Johor Bahru (when the border opens up for tourist travel again soon) to source everything from high-street and designer fashion, to grocery hyper-marts and local eats, all at a fraction of the cost in Singapore.
 And you’ll feel like you’ve had a Malaysian city break!
 Or, if you want to hit the stores in SG, be sure to check out our monthly roundup of the best family deals before you head out so you can bag a bargain!

 13. Set gift limits with friends and family

 Birthday and holidays can be very expensive.
 Especially if you’ve got a large family!
 To help save money, consider setting limits for how much to spend, or only buy for kids and not parents.
 Or, for even more cash-saving hacks, do a ‘Secret Santa’ option during the holidays so you only have to buy one present.
 And psst – take advantage of sales and special offers.
 The recipient will be none the wiser that you bagged their pressie as a bargain!

 14. Sleep on it

 It’s no secret we love a spot of online shopping.
 It’s all too easy to Add to Cart and hit the buy button!
 Instead, try and impose the “24-Hour Rule”.
 Seen some gorgeous shoes or new jeans?
 Give it a day to think over, so that you avoid impulse buying.

 15. Embrace pre-loved goods